Medical expert of the article

 Forecast

-In each case, the prognosis of this pathological condition is influenced by the cause, localization and degree of pinching of the thoracic nerve, as well as correct diagnosis and adequate therapy.
+In each specific case, the prognosis of this pathological condition is influenced by the cause, localization and degree of pinching of the thoracic nerve, as well as correct diagnosis and adequate therapy.